Unreal-Modding-Library/dev-guide/src/Basis/Blueprints.md

 In Unreal Engine, the methods used can vary, depending on each game, their engine versions, engine modifications, etc. Here is a high-level overview of the most common methods, in order of difficulty:
 - Completely replace an asset that is always loaded and does not do anything important, e.g., a credits widget in the escape menu
-- Using a “game generic” [mod loader](https://github.com/RussellJerome/UnrealModLoader) that hooks into a common UE function using DLL injection and loads blueprint actors
+- Using a "game generic" [mod loader](https://github.com/RussellJerome/UnrealModLoader) that hooks into a common UE function using DLL injection and loads blueprint actors
-- Edit an asset (using an asset editor) that is always loaded, e.g., a HUD widget or a map, to add “code” that loads a blueprint actor that has all the mod loading code inside of it
+- Edit an asset (using an asset editor) that is always loaded, e.g., a HUD widget or a map, to add "code" that loads a blueprint actor that has all the mod loading code inside of it

 Once any blueprint or widget has been loaded with custom code in, the mod loader can then go about loading any other mods that maybe are within a certain folder in the asset content, using normal UE [asset registry](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/ProgrammingWithCPP/Assets/Registry/) functions.

 For example, a mod loader may require blueprint mods to be inside `Content/ModLoader/YourModName/InitBlueprint`, inside of their UE projects before they cook & create their pak file.
 That way, in the mod loader's code, they can just check every subfolder in `/Game/ModLoader/` for the `InitBlueprint` actor and spawn that.

 As you can tell, the need for natively spawning blueprint mods is top priority.
-Luckily, it is quite easy, but that is explained in the “Mod support” section.
+Luckily, it is quite easy, but that is explained in the "Mod support" section.